Leadwerks/Documentation/CPP/Camera_GetFogRange.md

 ## Returns

-Returns the camera distance fog color.
+Returns the camera distance at which the camera fog effect begins, and the distance at which is reaches its maximum density.